imp1sh/gosix.net/database/websites/payment/www.dzbank.de.md

 title: www.dzbank.de
 description: www.dzbank.de Website IPv6 compatibility
 published: true
-date: 2024-02-02T14:41:59
+date: 2024-02-04T17:29:32
 tags: website, rank1
 editor: markdown
 ---

 # www.dzbank.de Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
+If you're convinced the displayed data is wrong, please [contact the administrators](/howto/chat).
 {.is-info}

 DZ BANK AG is a central institution for more than 900 German cooperative banks and a commercial bank.
 Its www.dzbank.de website provides banking services, financial products, and corporate information.